-With news items appearing about political demonstrations in Turkey, some travelers are asking, "Is it safe to travel to Turkey now?"
+With news items appearing about political demonstrations in Turkey and conflict in neighboring countries, some travelers are asking, "Is it safe to travel to Turkey now?"

 I think it's important to judge travel